+(Amended by Ordinance No. 180917, effective May 26, 2007.)
 The Bureau of Portland Fire and Police Disability and Retirement shall be directly responsible to its Board of Trustees and to the Mayor.
 Pursuant to Chapter 5 of the Charter, the FPDR Board shall have the powers listed in Section 5-202 of the Charter.
-Other bureaus may provide FPDR with necessary information and assistance in accordance with Chapter 5 of the Charter and include, but are not limited to, the Bureau of Fire, Rescue and Emergency Services, the Bureau of Police, and the Bureau of Human Resources.
+Other bureaus may provide FPDR with necessary information and assistance in accordance with Chapter 5 of the Charter and include, but are not limited to, Portland Fire & Rescue, the Bureau of Police, and the Bureau of Human Resources.